wareya/strider-engine/Readme.txt

 note: CPU usage increases linear to character speed. optimizations and hacks are possible but impractical for simply coded and "perfect" interaction between the character and wall.

-indluded is a basic room using tiles as testing material. sloped ceilings are not currently supported, but trivial to implement. don't fall off or you'll have a CPU usage runaway as described above.
+included is a basic room using tiles as testing material. sloped ceilings are not currently supported, but trivial to implement. don't fall off or you'll have a CPU usage runaway as described above.

+There is a precision issue with pressing against walls that I haven't quite figured out yet: http://www.ganggarrison.com/forums/index.php?topic=32536.msg1107323#msg1107323

 WARNING: Do not run for extended periods of time with debug parameter enabled.
 It writes to a file on disk roughly 30 times per second, with more text when you're moving faster.
 Its sole purpose is for debugging errors in the tracer.